Macular hypoplasia

 PAX6 mutations also affect corneal limbal stem cells, leading to dysfunction of corneal epithelial stem cells.

-Chen and Walton (1999) reported that based on the natural course of progressive angle changes in aniridia, prophylactic goniotomy performed before the onset of ocular hypertension or glaucoma may prevent the development of glaucoma4).
+Chen and Walton (1999) reported that based on the natural course of progressive angle changes in aniridia, performing prophylactic goniotomy before the onset of ocular hypertension or glaucoma may prevent the development of glaucoma4).
 However, this is a descriptive study without a control group, and the evidence is limited2).

-Large-scale registry studies are revealing the genetic profile of childhood and early-onset glaucoma 10).
+Large-scale registry studies are elucidating the genetic profile of childhood and early-onset glaucoma 10).
 Correlation analysis between PAX6 mutation types (e.g., PTC type, missense type) and glaucoma risk/severity is expected to lead to personalized medicine based on risk stratification.